 But it’s not just U-TRAK’s agricultural business that has benefited.
 Mr McBride also says that the automotive, aviation and healthcare divisions – all of which require rapid response courier services – “have profited”.

 Says McBride, “Our largest contracts are tied to the aviation and automotive sectors, which are interconnected.
 Often it’s automotive parts which are being transported on planes from the UK, Europe or further afield to Britain’s largest automotive factories – many of which are a stone’s throw away from our HQ.
 To satisfy our clients, we need to be able to deliver to – or collect from – every large airport in the UK in an hour.
 But that would be impossible without the Exchange.
 How for example, could we, a Coventry-based fleet, get one of our vans to Glasgow in 30 minutes?
 It would be impossible.
-But with the Exchange we can assign the job to a trusted local subcontractor trained and certified for airside deliveries.
-That’s the big difference.”
+But with the Exchange, we can assign the job to a trusted local subcontractor trained and certified for airside deliveries.
+That’s a big difference.”

 And McBride says that “the same principle applies to the healthcare sector”.
 “Okay,” he concedes, “unlike agricultural logistics, we don’t require a specialist vehicle.
 A conventional one will do.
 But we rely on the Exchange to provide us with experienced and compliant drivers, who use integrated telematics – a system which synchronises the Exchange’s technology with the driver’s telematics system.
 This means that we can track the consignment in real-time which – given the fact that the goods could be life-saving machines, spare parts or even medical drugs – is absolutely crucial.”